 The plus point: You can enjoy some peaceful time alone while your kids are sound asleep at home.
 I remember listening to my favorite songs, staring at the sky, and talking to my husband in utmost tranquility.
 I also captured some incredibly hilarious pictures of them sleeping cramped on one another, which we had a great laugh about later.

-You don’t get to enjoy these carefree, peaceful, and mindful moments when traveling in the day.
+You don’t get to enjoy these carefree, peaceful, and mindful moments when traveling during the day.
 If you haven’t tried traveling at night, take it as an adventure and experience the amazement.

 3. Lots of distractions

 That’s when I took all such distractions away and made them focus on other things.
-These are some games that kept my kids engaged:
+These are some games that kept my kids engaged and results in a stress-free vacation with kids:

 - 20 questions is a classic form of road trip entertainment that kept all of us amused for a pretty long time, even Sophia.
-Having a toddler and teens with me.
+Have a toddler and teens with me.

 - “I Spy,” also kept them focused on the scenery, route, and away from nausea.
 Surely the best tip to prevent car sickness during road trips.